 I promise that if you can consistently work on your strength, in 30 minute blocks, once per day – you’ll see INSANE improvements in your life in one month’s time.
 Just try it, and let me know what happens.

 But, I’m betting that magical things will happen in your life once you start leveraging your strengths persistently.

 ADHD Secrets – How to Thrive Through Your Strengths Conclusion

 Overall, I know this is a long article that jumps around quite a bit.

 But, I hope that you’ve at least been able to absorb some of the message here.

 If anything, please try to remember these few main takeaways:

 - Stop blaming yourself and stressing about your past difficulties that ADHD has caused

-- Start to focus on your natural strengths and abilities – as these will take you furthest in life (rather than your passions)
+- Start to focus on your natural strengths and abilities (rather than your passions) – as this is what will take you far in life

 - Develop persistence in at least one area of your life (preferably a strength)